-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XVI.
-TR ANSPORTATION/TRAFFIC.
-Would the project: a) Cause an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system and/or conflict with General Plan Policy CIR-16, which seeks to maintain an adequate Level of Service (LOS) at signalized and unsignalized intersections, or reduce the effectiveness of existing transit services or pedestrian/bicycle facilities? $\boxtimes$ b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the Napa County Transportation and Planning Agency for designated roads or highways? $\boxtimes$ c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? $\boxtimes$ d) Substantially increase hazards due to a design feature, (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? $\boxtimes$ e) Result in inadequate emergency access?
-1 г E 21 f) Conflict with General Plan Policy CIR-23, which requires new uses to meet their anticipated parking demand, but to avoid providing excess parking which could stimulate unnecessary vehicle trips or activity exceeding the site's capacity? $\boxtimes$ g) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? $\boxtimes$
+XVI.
+TR/ ANSPORTATION/TRAFFIC.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Cause an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system and/or conflict with General Plan Policy CIR-16, which seeks to maintain an adequate Level of Service (LOS) at signalized and unsignalized intersections, or reduce the effectiveness of existing transit services or pedestrian/bicycle facilities? \boxtimes b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the Napa County Transportation and Planning Agency for designated roads or highways? \boxtimes c) d) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks?
+Substantially increase hazards due to a design feature, (e.g., sharp curves or \boxtimes , dangerous intersections) or incompatible uses (e.g., farm equipment)? \boxtimes e) f) Result in inadequate emergency access?
+Conflict with General Plan Policy CIR-23, which requires new uses to meet \boxtimes ., their anticipated parking demand, but to avoid providing excess parking which could stimulate unnecessary vehicle trips or activity exceeding the site's capacity? \boxtimes Discuss g) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? \boxtimes a/b.
+The project site is located at 6236 Silverado Trail, approximately 1⁄4-mile south of the Yountville Cross Road/Silverado Trail intersection.
+A Traffic Analysis, dated November 7, 2016, was prepared by Abrams Associates Traffic Engineering, Inc., to analyze existing, proposed, and cumulative traffic conditions and provides the basis for this analysis.